| The fiction of a Christian state, which is by

 the same great triumphs, and have suffered and died together, in the

+cause of our beloved land.
 The Federal constitution acknowledges no one

 religion in preference to another; they why not, (forgetting their